chujiezheng/chat_templates/README.md

 toker = AutoTokenizer.from_pretrained("huggyllama/llama-7b")
 messages = [
-    {'role': 'system', 'content': 'This is a system prompt.'}, {'role': 'user', 'content': 'This is the first user input.'}, {'role': 'assistant', 'content': 'This is the first assistant response.'}, {'role': 'user', 'content': 'This is the second user input.'},
+    {'role': 'user', 'content': 'This is the first user input.'}, {'role': 'assistant', 'content': 'This is the first assistant response.'}, {'role': 'user', 'content': 'This is the second user input.'},